houshmand-2005/V2IpLimit/Marzban/README.md

 3. **Connections Persisting After Disabling**

    - Users remain connected even after disabling.
 Why?
    - This issue is related to the xray core.
 Connections persist until the user manually closes them.
-So you have to wait a little until all the reactors are closed
+So you have to wait a little until all the connections are closed

 4. **Restarting After Changing JSON Config File**